litoarias/SocketStream/README.md

 # SocketStreamService

+## Iterating over web socket messages with async / await in Swift

 🚀 Usage of `SocketStreamService` instance, this wrapper uses a native way with `URLSessionWebSocketTask` and works as an asynchronous (async) functions into Swift, allowing us to run complex asynchronous code almost is if it were synchronous.
 You don't need to make logs, `SocketStreamService` will emit all necessary logs.

  - Note: `SocketStreamService` manage **ping-pong** issues automatically, the problem described below in the **warning** section.